An intensive technology start up program for

 If spaces are still open, we will allow rolling applications up until the first class on February 3rd.
 Apply early to secure a spot!

 The scholarship deadline has now passed and all scholarship recipients have been notified.
 Thank you for your interest!

 Interested in being a mentor?

 We’re looking for mentors to support our youth teams through this program – and are particularly interested in people with tech, code, business, marketing, entrepreneurship or design experience.
-If you’re interested, don’t hesitate to email firstname.lastname@example.org
+If you’re interested, please fill out a form to apply for our volunteer exchange program here.